keamarg/Code-review-simulator/README.md

 - Visit: https://aistudio.google.com/apikey Follow the instructions to create your API key
 - Visit: https://platform.openai.com/settings/organization/api-keys to get an OpenAI key

-3. Add the keys to the .env file in the project root.
-DONT COMMIT THE KEYS!!!
+3. Create a `.env` file and add the keys to the .env file in the project root.

 4. Install dependencies and start the application
 ````